KL35kkk/dab-evaluation/README.md

 The default `DABEvaluator` now builds on the enhanced hybrid evaluator within `dab_eval.evaluation`.
 The hybrid workflow:
 - Normalises dates / numbers / addresses before matching expected answers.
-- Multiplies rule-based scores by model confidence.
+- Multiplies rule-based scores by calibrated confidence and blends them with LLM scores only when the LLM output is well-formed.
 - Drops LLM scores that fall below the configured `llm_evaluation_threshold`.
+- Surfaces multi-dimensional metrics (`accuracy`, `completeness`, `professionalism`, `usefulness`) by merging rule and LLM evidence so you can audit how a score was produced.

 If you need to tweak settings while using `DABEvaluator`, access the underlying evaluator via `evaluator.evaluators["hybrid"]` and adjust its attributes (for example, `llm_evaluation_threshold` or `rule_based_weight`).